-The Silver Lady and I went for a ride to Lowe’s as I needed some supplies for the remodel.
+The Silver Lady and I went for a ride to Lowe’s as I needed some remodel supplies.
 While the wall is open, I plan to add two switches for the back yard floor lights and the swimming pool light.
-Since the swimming pool light is now a multi-color LED system connected via Alexa, I will likely turn them it one when I dine.
+Since the swimming pool light is now a multi-color LED system connected via Alexa, I will likely turn them on when I dine.

-The plumbing is done, and tomorrow, if all goes well, the paper and screen will go up in the shower and be ready for the first coast of cement.
-BTW, the white 2x6s are for the grab bars I plan for the shower, I can’t be too safe at my age!
+The plumbing is done, and tomorrow, the paper and screen will go up in the shower and be ready for the first coast of cement if all goes well.
+BTW, the white 2x6s are for the grab bars I plan for the shower; I can’t be too safe at my age!